Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Onshore wells - Around 93,498 onshore wells were drilled in 2010, declining to 65,746 in 2017.
 Drilling levels rose in 2018 to 71,201.
 They are forecast to recover to a peak of 100,752 by 2033, short of the all-time high of 113,543 in 2008.
 The USA continues to dominate onshore activity.
 Shale wells will increase their global share, relative to conventional wells, from 11% in 2010, to 21% in 2018 and to 39% at peak in 2033.

-Energy Shift - All companies engaged in the oil and gas industry as well as governments, utilities, and other energy users must invest in the most appropriate strategies and equipment, in the right places, to meet the volatile demand scenario that will precede an Energy Shift.
-Follow this Energy Shift link.
+Energy Shift - All companies in the oil and gas industry as well as governments, utilities, and other energy users must invest in the most appropriate strategies and equipment, in the right places, to meet the volatile demand scenario and environmental activism that will precede an Energy Shift.
+Follow the Energy Shift link.